i-am-bee/bee-agent-framework/README.md

 - More OTTB agent implementations
 - Native tool calling with supported LLM providers

-To stay up-to-date with out latest priorities, check out our [public roadmap](https://github.com/orgs/i-am-bee/projects/1/views/2).
+To stay up-to-date on our [public roadmap](https://github.com/orgs/i-am-bee/projects/1/views/2).

 ## Contribution guidelines

-The BeeAI Framework is an open-source project and we ❤️ contributions.<br>
+The BeeAI Framework is open-source and we ❤️ contributions.<br>

-If you'd like to help build BeeAI, take a look at our [contribution guidelines](/typescript/docs/CONTRIBUTING.md).
+To help build BeeAI, take a look at our [contribution guidelines](/typescript/docs/CONTRIBUTING.md).

 ## Bugs

-We are using GitHub Issues to manage public bugs.
-We keep a close eye on this, so before filing a new issue, please check to make sure it hasn't already been logged.
+We use GitHub Issues to manage bugs.
+Before filing a new issue, please check to make sure it hasn't already been logged. 🙏

 ## Code of conduct

 This project and everyone participating in it are governed by the [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please read the [full text](./CODE_OF_CONDUCT.md) so that you can read which actions may or may not be tolerated.
+Please read the [full text](./CODE_OF_CONDUCT.md) so that you know which actions may or may not be tolerated.

 ## Legal notice